 Natural bug sprays made with essential oils can work for humans, so why not use them on pets?
 It’s really easy to make your own blend using a variety of oils.

-This bug spray recipe from Wellness Mama includes bug-repelling essential oils like citronella, clove, lemongrass, rosemary, tea tree, cajeput, eucalyptus, cedar, catnip, lavender, and mint, as well as natural witch hazel.
+This bug treatment recipe from Wellness Mama includes bug-repelling essential oils like citronella, clove, lemongrass, rosemary, tea tree, cajeput, eucalyptus, cedar, catnip, lavender, and mint, as well as natural witch hazel.
 DIY Natural also uses an oil blend in their recipe for homemade repellent.

 Others have had success just using a few drops of rose geranium oil on a pet’s skin.